Zulqurnain24/PixaBayCollage/README.md

 # PixaBayCollage
-This application demonstrates TDD approach with MVVM with swiftui &amp; Combine
+This application demonstrates TDD approach with MVVM using swiftui &amp; Combine

 ## TDD Approach ##